zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_user.rst

   {property} (, any, )
-    Additional properties of the user, as described in the HMC WS-API book (using hyphens (-) in the property names).
+    Additional properties of the user, as described in the :term:`HMC API` (using hyphens (-) in the property names).

   user-pattern-name (, str, )